izolama/digital-invitation/README.md

 ![Preview](public/preview.png)

 A modern, interactive digital invitation website that can be customized for any event - weddings, corporate gatherings, birthdays, anniversaries, and more.
 Built with Vite (React), Tailwind CSS, and Framer Motion.
+Deployed with Docker using Node.js serve package.

 Based on the original template by [@mrofisr](https://github.com/mrofisr).